piskndarial/seren.theme.tbm/README.md

 ##### Requirements
 * Seren - 2.x or greater
-* AuraMod - Latest Repo version or higher
+* Titan Bingie MOD - Latest Repo version or higher

-**This theme Has not been tested and won't be supported on any skin besides AuraMod , use at your on risk with other skins.**
+**This theme Has not been tested and won't be supported on any skin besides Titan Bingie MOD , use at your on risk with other skins.**

 *The text color for this theme is controlled by Serens  Settings called "Select Text Highlight Color..."
 Found in Seren Settings > Interface*